Siege of Zaragoza (1809)

-Amid bitter street fighting, French infantry assault the defenders of a church during the siege.
-Illustration by Jules Girardet.

-The surrender of Zaragoza, by Maurice Orange.

-The siege of Zaragoza was the French capture of the Spanish city of Zaragoza (also known as Saragossa) in 1809 during the Peninsular War.
+The siege of Zaragoza was the French capture of the Spanish city of Zaragoza in 1809 during the Peninsular War.
 It was particularly noted for its brutality.
 The city was heavily outnumbered against the French.
-However, the desperate resistance put up by the Army of Reserve and its civilian allies had been heroic: a great part of the city lay in ruins, the garrison had suffered 24,000 deaths being augmented by 30,000 civilians dead.
+Afterwards, a great part of the city lay in ruins, and the garrison had suffered 24,000 deaths along with 30,000 civilians deaths.

 Background

-The Spanish campaign in early 1809 started with the Battle of Uclés.